ldt29/ldt29/README.md

 - 👋 Hi, I’m @ldt29
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning EE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GNNs
-- 📫 How to reach me ...
+- 📫 How to reach me lidongting2022@gmail.com

 <!---
 ldt29/ldt29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.